dnyanesh-db/dnyanesh-dbws/README.md

 - 👋 Hi, I’m @dnyanesh-dbws
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning Amazon web services and python
+- 🌱 I’m currently learning AWS and Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+LinkedIN(https://www.linkedin.com/in/bhosaledb/)

 <!---
 dnyanesh-dbws/dnyanesh-dbws is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.